 Weather and Climate Models

-The course starts on Thursday, February 23, 2023 at 14:15.
-Lectures and tutorial will be in-class only (no life streaming, old recodings partly available).
+The course starts on Thursday, 20.
+February 2025 at 14:15.
+The lectures and tutorials will be in-class only (no life streaming, old recodings partly available).
 Questions (lectures and tutorials) can be asked in class or using Piazza.
-An outline of the lecture can be found in the Course Outline (see below in Tab "Course schedule & slides").
+An outline of the lecture can be found below under "Course schedule & slides".

-The tutorial will be led by Tuule Müürsepp and supported by the other teaching assistants.
-The tutorial will take place 16:15-18:00 in room HG D7.1 on the following days:
+The tutorial will be led by Gabriel Vollenweider and supported by the other teaching assistants.
+The tutorial will take place from 16:15 to 18:00 in the room ML D 28 on the following dates:

-The final mark will be based on (1) a written exam at the end of the course (85%), and (2) a report from the tutorial (15%).
+The final mark will be based on both the tutorial report (20 %) and the written exam at the end of the course (80 %).
 Both elements are graded.
-Credits are provided if the average grade ≥ 4.
+Credits are provided if the average grade is greater or equal to 4.
 Further information is provided in the outline above.
 Here are some sample exam Download questions (PDF, 172 KB).

 - IPCC, AR6, WG1 report, 2021: external page Climate Change 2021: The Physical Science Basis.
 Recommended: Summary for Policy Makers, Technical Summary